 “Laugh now,” the Thiefmaker said, “here’s the kicker.”

-If ever you wanted to look at a good novel hook, here’s one for you.
-This is part of the prologue for The Lies of Locke Lamora by Scott Lynch.
-Here’s what (I think) makes it work so well.
+If ever you wanted to look at a good novel hook and a prologue that works, I’m pulling apart the prologue for The Lies of Locke Lamora by Scott Lynch to analyse why it works for me.